zmarty/zmarty.github.io/_posts/2025-11-15-inference-engines.md

 description: ""
 ---

+LLM inference has two main stages: prefill (prompt processing), and decode (toekn generation).
+While LLM training is compute-bound, LLM inference is primarily memory-IO bound, especially in the token generation phase.
+A high-performance LLM inference engine must be optimized for both workloads: a fast, compute-heavy prefill and a low-latency, memory-bound decode loop.

 LLM inference engines load the weights of a model and allow running inference on the given text or multimodal (images, videos) inputs.
 They also offer features such as KV prefix caching to speed up subsequent requests in a conversation.

 | Name                                                                       | GitHub stars* | Type                                                                               | Scale                                     |